vicmichele/fourth-chances/content/home/experience.md

   date_start = "2017-01-01"
   date_end = ""
   description = """
-  Responsibilities include:Tenured Professor of Literature, Composition, Film and Creative Writing
+  Tenured Professor of Literature, Composition, Film and Creative Writing and Director of Creative Writing

+  Courses Taught:

   * Introduction to Film
   * Introduction to Literature